Oaktree offer puts a fresh shine on Crown

-Oaktree Capital Management has revised its offer to lend Crown Resorts (CWN.AX) money to buy back some or all of founder James Packer’s stock, the casino company said on Tuesday.
-The package consists of a A$2 billion ($1.5 billion) loan and A$1.1 billion in convertible debt that could give Oaktree up to a 9.99% stake.
+HONG KONG (Reuters Breakingviews) - Oaktree Capital Management has revised its offer to lend Crown Resorts money to buy back some or all of founder James Packer’s stock, the casino company said on Tuesday. here The package consists of a A$2 billion ($1.5 billion) loan and A$1.1 billion in convertible debt that could give Oaktree up to a 9.99% stake.
 Assuming the $3.1 billion covered the full 37% stake, it equates to roughly A$12.40 per share.

-That’s higher than the bids from buyout shop Blackstone (BX.N) and rival casino operator Star Entertainment's (SGR.AX).
+That’s higher than the bids from buyout shop Blackstone and rival casino operator Star Entertainment’s.
 They’re vying to take control of the entire company and may now have to improve their own offers.

 Capital Calls - More concise insights on global finance: